hail75/Appartment-Prices-Prediction-Using-Multiple-Regression-Models/README.md

 ## Tutorial

 * You need to installed Python.
-* Required libraries: numpy, pandas, mathplotlib, sklearn.
+* Required libraries: numpy, pandas, mathplotlib, seaborn, sklearn.
 * Install and unzip the repository.
 * Run cmd in the unzipped folder.
 * Type `python regression_models.py` and press 'Enter'.